Year-Round Recordkeeping For Small Businesses

 Confirm that bookkeeping records match bank and credit card statements.

-File Forms W-2 for employees and Forms 1099 for contractors by required deadlines.
+File Forms W-2 for employees and Forms 1099 for contractors by the required deadlines.

 Identify equipment or property purchases that may qualify for depreciation deductions.